Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: No-Arbitrage Properties of Nonlinear Markets

-\textbf{Step (N.3).} It remains to check if the prices given by the cost of replication (or selected to be below the upper bound given by the minimal cost of superhedging) comply with some form of the no-arbitrage principle.
+\textbf{Step (N.3).} It remains to check if the tentative price, as given by the cost of replication or selected to be below the upper bound given by the minimal cost of superhedging, complies with some form of the no-arbitrage property of the extended market.

-The problem whether the extended nonlinear market model is still arbitrage-free in some sense is much harder to tackle than it was the case for the linear framework, since trading in derivatives may essentially change the properties of the market.
-However, in the case of a {\it regular} model, this step is relatively easy to handle due to the postulated regularity conditions (see, in particular, Definition \ref{def:de7bb} and Proposition \ref{prop3.13}).
+We will argue that the question whether the extended nonlinear market model preserves the no-arbitrage property (of course, according to each particular definition of no-arbitrage is much harder to resolve than it was the case in the linear framework.
+Intuitively, this is due to the fact that trading in derivatives may essentially change the properties of the original nonlinear market, whereas some version of the FTAP can be used to give a positive answer to the same question in the linear setup.
+We propose a partial solution in the nonlinear framework by putting forward in Section \ref{sec3.9} the concept of the {\it regular} market model (see Definitions \ref{def:de7bb} and \ref{def:de7bc}) and we establish some results on the fair pricing in a regular model (see Propositions \ref{prop3.13} and \ref{prop3.13n}).